avive/karmacoin-docs/versioned_docs/version-0.1.0/design/blockchain_config.md

 - A governance decision is needed for any consensus rules updates.

 ## Existential Deposit
 The existential deposit in KarmaCoin is 100 KCents.
-When the protocol allocated sign-up reward is depleted after 110 million users, new users get 200 KCents on new account creation from the verifier's account.
 Existential deposit is the minimum balance which permits an account to execute transactions.
+Note that sign-up transactions fees come from either protocol subsidiaries or from the signup reward and when both of these are not applicable, the protocol mints 1KCent to pay the transaction fee of these transactions to allow new users to sign-up in the long run.

-## Social Account Recovery
+## Genesis Config

-## Lottery Games
+Karmacoin genesis config values are defined in the following file: [genesis.rs](https://github.com/avive/karmacoin/blob/main/crates/base/src/genesis_config_service.rs)